hcomet/cydWeeWX/README.md

 #### Choose Screen Dimmer Mode

-* Select which display screen dimming mode will be used by the cydWeeWX:
+* Select which display screen dimming mode will be used by the cydWeeWX.
+The default is **Auto Dimming**.
   * **No Dimming**: The display will always be at [Max Brightness](#screen-max-brightness) with no dimming.
   * **Auto Dimming**: Display brightness is controlled by the value read from the LDR (Light Dependent Resistor) on the CYD board.
 This allows for control of the display dimming based on how bright the light is around the cydWeeWX device.
 The display is set to [Max Brightness](#screen-max-brightness) when the LDR reads a value below the [Light Sensor Low Threshold](#light-sensor-low-bright-threshold-0-4095).
 The display is set to [Min Brightness](#screen-min-brightness) when the LDR reads a value above [Light Sensor High Threshold](#light-sensor-high-dark-threshold-0-4095).
 LDR values between the sensor high and low thresholds will generate a proportional display brightness between the Min and Max brightness values.
   * **Scheduled Dimming**: The display is set to [Max Brightness](#screen-max-brightness) except when the local time is between [Dimmer Start Time](#dimmer-start-time-hhmm) and [Dimmer End Time](#dimmer-end-time-hhmm) when it is set to [Min Brightness](#screen-min-brightness).
 Local time is determined from the WeeWX weather data query.